 Then gradually I cut out all dairy, then eggs, then honey.
 Then I applied veganism to other parts of my life (I was a dietary vegan for a bit).
 I do not buy any new leather (secondhand is okay!) and I don’t buy makeup, haircare, or skincare tested on animals.
 I don’t cook or buy any meat or eggs, but I’m okay making my husband a quesadilla or grilled cheese.

+This may be an unpopular opinion in vegan circles, but I don’t care.
 Any reason to go vegan or vegetarian is valid.
+Whether it’s for your health, the animals, the environment, your religion, or you don’t like the taste of meat.
 It’s best to make changes little by little and remember that it’s not all or nothing.
 We’re all in this together.

 Veggie rock stars